Prevention Hierarchy

 It is very important to give due consideration to each category.
 If elimination is not possible, it is advisable to employ various methods and means to optimally minimise the remaining risk.

-Do not hesitate to seek help from an outside expert, such as an experienced prevention or safety consultant, who is up to date on the latest developments in measures, resources and regulations.
+Do not hesitate to seek help from an external expert, such as an experienced prevention or safety consultant, who is up to date with the latest developments in measures, means and regulations.

 Sources | more information